-- 3. Water
+3. Water

 - a.
-Surface Water:

-- 1. Is there any surface water body on or in the immediate vicinity of the site (including year-round and seasonal streams, saltwater, lakes, ponds, wetlands)?
+Surface Water: - 1.
+Is there any surface water body on or in the immediate vicinity of the site (including year-round and seasonal streams, saltwater, lakes, ponds, wetlands)?
 If yes, describe type and provide names.
 If appropriate, state what stream or river it flows into.

 Thornton Creek is located approximately 0.25 miles northeast of the project site.
 Thornton Creek flows into Lake Washington.
+There are open ditch storm drainage conveyances located to the west and south of the project site that are non-regulated stormwater infrastructure systems owned and maintained by the City of Seattle.